briandudey/100-days-of-code/r1-log.md

 ### R1D2
 Learning more about JavaScript Object(s) - I know it will click, eventually.
 Finished a challenge using CSS positions.

+### R1D3
+Learned Git and GitHub.
+Worked on a project focused on HTML/CSS Forms.
+Got to challenge #16 on FreeCodeCamp.
+Dove deeper into JavaScript Objects